dabac76/geckoleech/README.md

 ### Example

 ---

-To further explain the `params` attribute of `APIReq`, let's take an example (you can find it in /tests).

 You would like to consume the following data from CoinGecko's service:
 * Get the list of all exchanges, opened in 2019 and 2020 with trust score > 80.